tehmoon/cryptocli/README.md

 Options:
   -chomp
-        Get rid of the last \n when not in pipe -decoder string
+    	Get rid of the last \n when not in pipe
+  -decoders string
-        Specify the decoder codec of input (default "binary") -encoder string
+    	Set a list of codecs separated by ',' to decode input that will be process in the order given (default "binary") -encoders string
-        Specify the encoder codec of output (default "binary") -from-byte-in string
+    	Set a list of codecs separated by ',' to encode output that will be process in the order given (default "binary") -from-byte-in string
     	Skip the first x bytes of stdin.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10
   -from-byte-out string
     	Skip the first x bytes of stdout.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10
   -to-byte-in string
     	Stop at byte x of stdin.
-Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base10.
-If you add a '+' at the begining, the value will be added to -from-byte-in (default "+0")
+Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10.
+If you add a '+' at the begining, the value will be added to -from-byte-in
   -to-byte-out string
     	Stop at byte x of stdout.
-Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base10.
-If you add a '+' at the begining, the value will be added to -from-byte-out (default "+0")
+Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10.
+If you add a '+' at the begining, the value will be added to -from-byte-out

 Codecs:
   hex